GalNivs/galnivs.github.io/_posts/2024-11-08-How-I-Got-Free-Money-From-a-Festival-Wristband-Glitch-(And-Some-Fun-Social-Engineering-Along-the-Way)-💸🎟️.md

 Diving deeper into the code structure, it seemed likely that the wristband ID was composed of some "festival ID" plus a unique identifier.
 This unique part wasn’t even a full 5 nibbles, as certain characters didn’t use the full range of options.

-Even if we stick with that—5 nibbles, or 24 bits (around 16.7 million combinations)—that’s just too limited for a festival that can easily hold 100,000 wristbands.
+Even if we stick with that—5 nibbles, or 20 bits (around one million combinations)—that’s just too limited for a festival that can easily hold 100,000 wristbands.

 In practice, almost every second "random" attempt to modify a code actually yielded a legitimate account.
 Just like that, we could access other users’ accounts and view their action logs.